JetBrains/guide/site/webstorm/tips/select-in-action/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 The quick way to find the current file in the *Project* tool window.

 - Focus on the file opened in the editor and press *⌥F1 / Alt+F1*.
 - In the popup that appears, select *Project View* and press *Enter*.
----